cryptocode/terminal-doom/README.md

 The actual content of these can obviously be anything you want, not just the orginal music.

 ## Supported games
+`doom1.wad` is included in the repository and other wad files are available on various online sites.

 These should all work:

 ```